tawi1/DotsTrafficCity/docs/source/streaming.rst

 Road Streaming
 ~~~~~~~~~~~~

-Road Streaming is needed to split the map into chunks to create huge maps, so that road entities: :ref:`TrafficNodes <trafficNode>`, :ref:`PedestrianNodes <pedestrianNode>`, etc. are only loaded where the player is.
+Road Streaming is needed to split the map into chunks to create huge maps, so that road entities: :ref:`TrafficNodes <trafficNode>`, etc. are only loaded where the player is.

 `Youtube tutorial. <https://youtu.be/yoNqa0yjIYA>`_